Composably secure data processing for Gaussian-modulated continuous variable quantum key distribution: Coherent-state protocol and security analysis

-It is important to stress that, in order to asymptotically achieve the maximum number of shared bits $I(x:y)$ per channel use, in RR Bob needs to send $h(y|x)$ bits through the public channel according to Slepian-Wolf coding~\cite{slepian,Wyner}.
-In practice, Alice and Bob will perform a sub-optimal procedure of EC/reconciliation revealing more information $\text{leak}_\text{EC}\geq h(y|x)$.
-In order to account for this, one assumes that only a portion $\beta I(x:y)$ of the mutual information can be achieved by using the reconciliation parameter $\beta\in [0,1)$.
+It is important to stress that, in order to asymptotically achieve the maximum number of shared bits $I(x:y)$ per channel use in RR, Bob needs to send $h(y|x)$ bits through the public channel according to Slepian-Wolf coding~\cite{slepian,Wyner}.
+In practice, Alice and Bob will perform a suboptimal procedure of EC/reconciliation revealing more information $\text{leak}_\text{EC}\geq h(y|x)$.
+To account for this, one assumes that only a portion $\beta I(x:y)$ of the mutual information can be achieved by using the reconciliation parameter $\beta\in [0,1)$.
+This is crucial parameter that depends on various technical quantities as we will see later.

-In the ideal case of $\beta=1$, the mutual information between the parties depends monotonically on the SNR.
+In the ideal case of perfect reconciliation ($\beta=1$), the mutual information between the parties depends monotonically on the SNR.
 However, in a realistic case where the reconciliation is not efficient ($\beta<1$), the extra leaked information $(1-\beta)I(x:y)$ also depends on the SNR.
-Therefore, by trying to balance the terms $\beta I(x:y)$ and $\text{leak}_\text{EC}=h(y|x)+(1-\beta)I(x:y)$, one finds an optimal value for the SNR and, therefore, an optimal value for the Gaussian modulation $\mu$.
+Therefore, by trying to balance the terms $\beta I(x:y)$ and $\text{leak}_\text{EC}=h(y|x)+(1-\beta)I(x:y)$, one finds an optimal value for the SNR and, therefore, an optimal value for the total signal variance $\mu$.
 In practice, this optimal working point can be precisely computed only after $T$ and $\xi$ are estimated through the procedure of PE (which is discussed later in Sec.~\ref{sec:PE}).
 However, a rough estimate of this optimal value can be obtained by an educated guess of the channel parameters (e.g., the approximate transmissivity could be guessed from the length of the fiber and the expected standard loss rate).